chrisbrake/perceptible/README.rst

 .. quick-start-section-marker

-This library is meant to be API compatible with a standard Python objects, but with the addition of observability.
+This library is meant to be API compatible with standard Python objects, but with the addition of observability.
 Currently supports Lists and Dictionaries.

 A simple use looks like this: